 S-Internationals are the Savings Banks' competence centres in which products and services relating to foreign commercial business are bundled for customers of cooperating Savings Banks.
 The first competence centre was founded in 2004 with S-International Rhein-Ruhr in Essen.
-Six S-Internationals are now active throughout Germany, and two more will start operations in 2023.
+11 S-Internationals are now active throughout Germany.
 In principle they are run as independent subsidiaries of the participating Savings Banks.

-S-Internationals support companies - especially small and medium-sized enterprises2 - in opening up new markets.
-The services offered by S-Internationals include foreign payment transactions, trade and export financing, documentary business as well as interest rate, currency and commodity management.
-Bundling the Savings Banks' foreign business in S-Internationals has created a combination of qualified expert knowledge and a high level of competence in international business.
+S-Internationals support companies in their international trade activities and foreign investments.
+The services offered by S-Internationals include foreign payment transactions, trade and export financing, documentary business as well as interest rate, foreign exchange and commodity management.
+Bundling the Savings Banks' foreign business in S-Internationals has created a combination of gualified expert knowledge and high level of competence in international business.